turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 ## Overview

+This lesson will provide an overview of the application process, guiding you through steps from searching for job opportunities to submitting your application.
+Additionally, we'll delve into the essential components of writing effective cover letters.

-This lesson is a review of the application process and a starting point with cover letters.
+This is a self-paced lesson that will help you build a cover letter and

-Please complete the lesson plan as well as all check for understanding action items

 ### Introduction

 <iframe width="560" height="315" src="https://www.youtube.com/embed/szbMDbKWIkU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Please allow yourself 30-40 minutes to complete this lesson plan.

 * Introduction
 * Review of the Application Process